adringar/icefall/egs/basque_parliament_1_gttsehu/ASR/envs/README.md

 # Enviroments

-In this folder already set up enviroments for CUDA can be seen.
+In this folder already set up yaml enviroments for CUDA can be seen.

 - Name: icefall_env{CUDA version}.yml

+If your CUDA version is not listed or you want to set up CUDA from the beggining please reser to: [document](https://k2-fsa.github.io/icefall/installation/index.html)

 ## How can to set it up?